Frequently Asked Questions

 Let me be frank.
 I'm very smart and well educated, but there are many who are both smarter and much better educated than me.
 I do have a few supper powers though.
 One is how my brain operates when engaged with new information.
 When engaged, I digest information in real time and figure out how it fits into my understanding of the world.
 As I get a bit of a footing in the meeting/discussion/etc, I start to put together an operating model of the problem space under discussion and soon I have enough of an understanding to start forming hypotheses and ideas.
 These might be about a solution, things to try, or just jumping ahead a bit to intuitively anticipate what is coming next, or what the implications are of what I have already digested.
 One example of how this effects me is my comfort with interviews.
 I actually love job interviews.
 I love the challenge of interacting with others and having the opportunity to not only engage the nature of the work and the position they are trying to fill, but love the challenge of trying to actually offer constructive responses that not only demonstrate my understanding formed in real time, but also what I'm bringing to the table.
 I often start with highlighting what I do NOT know, what experience I DON'T have, but then following that up with why I still believe that ultimately I have more to offer in the long term than your average, or even above average candidate.

 I think that this and other aspects of how my brain operates is part of the reason I feel so strongly that this is what I was meant for.
 I know I could have a very satisfying late career doing general agent development and context engineering, but what I think I am best suited for is to be research adjacent.
-I don't have the education and experience to do actual research in this field, and might never, but I'm confident that if placed in a room with researchers, I could start to contribute meaningful ideas fairly fast.
+I don't have the education and experience to do actual research in this field, at least not yet, but I'm confident that if placed in a room with researchers, I could start to contribute meaningful ideas fairly fast.
 Most importantly I would really be able to understand what they are trying to do and be in an especially strong position to support their efforts as an engineer and developer.

 Why are you suddenly working so hard and stretching so aggressively into a new space so late in your career?
 You're in your 50s after all!